TAbdiukov/PPSSPP-patches/README.md

 [Reference for both points](http://daifukkat.su/docs/psptek/).
 It is possible to check pointer validity (with very high probability) by,
 1. Adding `+0x02` to the pointer address, to position to pointer head (in Little-Endian scenario).
-2. Checking if pointer head (halfword value) is greater than `0x07FF`, i.e. `0x0800xxxx` or greater.
+2. Checking if pointer head (halfword value) is greater than `0x07FF`, i.e., `0x0800xxxx` or greater.

 Example,
 ```